 The National Symphony Orchestra

-The 2019–2020 season marks the National Symphony Orchestra’s 89th, and Gianandrea Noseda’s third as its music director.
+The 2020–2021 season marks the National Symphony Orchestra’s 90th, and Gianandrea Noseda’s fourth as its music director.
 The Italian conductor serves as the Orchestra’s seventh music director, joining the NSO’s legacy of distinguished leaders.
 Its artistic leadership also includes Principal Pops Conductor Steven Reineke and Artistic Advisor Ben Folds.
 Founded in 1931, the Orchestra has always been committed to artistic excellence and music education.
 In 1986, the National Symphony became an artistic affiliate of the John F. Kennedy Center for the Performing Arts, where it performs year-round.
 The NSO’s community engagement projects are nationally recognized, including NSO In Your Neighborhood, an annual week of approximately 50 performances in schools, churches, community centers and other unexpected venues; Notes of Honor, which offers free performances for active, veteran, prior service and retired members of the military and their families; and Sound Health, a collaboration with the National Institutes of Health (NIH) and its affiliated organizations.
 Career development opportunities for young musicians include the NSO Youth Fellowship Program and its tuition-free Summer Music Institute.
 For more information, visit nationalsymphony.org.